Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Experiments

+\paragraph{Experiment Settings.} In all experiments, we set the maximum number of epochs to $200$ and adopt the Adam optimizer with an initial learning rate of $0.01$.
+We follow the training scheme in~\cite{Kipf2016,Pan2018}: We train all the models by randomly removing $15\%$ of links while keeping all node features, and the validation and test sets are formed by a ratio of 5:10 from the removed edges and the corresponding node pairs; the models' weights are initialized by using the Glorot uniform technique.
+For simplicity, we construct our deep encoders with $(k-1)$ 32-neuron hidden layers for $k$ in~\eqref{residualdeepmodel2} or~\eqref{residualdeepmodel3} and a 16-neuron latent embedding layer.
+Besides, we perform a grid search in \{0.000001, 0.000005, 0.00001, 0.00005, 0.0001, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1, 1.5, 2\} to tune hyper-parameters for our models according to the performance on the validation set.

-We evaluate performance based on two metrics, AUC and AP, which are also adopted for link prediction in~\cite{Kipf2016,Grover2019,Pan2018}.
-For all experiments, the obtained mean results and standard deviations are for $10$ runs over $10$ different random train/validation/test splits of datasets.
+\paragraph{Evaluation Metrics.} We evaluate performance based on two metrics, AUC and AP, which were also adopted for link prediction in~\cite{Kipf2016,Grover2019,Pan2018}.
+We directly use their evaluation codes for fair comparison.
+For all experiments, the obtained mean results and standard deviations are for $10$ runs over $10$ different random train/validation/ test splits of datasets.